Heads up, high-stress test takers!

 The four keys?
 Goal Setting, Mental Rehearsal, Self Talk, and Arousal Control.
-I normally teach these techniques in my GRE prep course to help students cope with test anxiety and in my College Capable seminar as a way to conquer daunting study schedules.
+I normally teach these techniques in my GRE prep course to help students cope with test anxiety and daunting study schedules.

 Check back tomorrow as we look at how the SEALs use goal setting to overcome stress and how you can use it to excel during finals!

 When I was a kid I mowed lawns for extra money during the summers.
 Sure, it’s hot, sweaty work–especially in West Texas where chickens actually lay hard-boiled eggs–but mowing lawns is great.
 How else could a twelve-year old make twenty dollars an hour?